gulshancodes/candid-shots/README.md

 ### [Demo Link](https://candid-shots.netlify.app) 🔗

+CandidShots is a multi-page, fully responsive and retina-ready website, completely built with HTML, CSS, and Javascript without using any additional frameworks or libraries.
+It features a Filter Gallery with a Lightbox, a Team Page, a Contact Page, 3D Sliders, etc.

 This was the very first website I designed and built for my College Project in 2020.
 And as my skills grow, I re-designed and re-coded some of the sections or portions of this website in 2021.
 <br/>